xlate/staedi/README.md

 - Validation of **EDI standards** (segment occurrences, element type, element length constraints, etc.)
 - Validation of **industry implementations**, for example HIPAA
 - Read and write EDI data using standard Java XML interfaces (StAX)
+- Support for X12 `ISX` segment (release character, element 01 only), introduced in version `007040`

 ## Support
 Support is available to assist with incorporating StAEDI into your business's application.
 Available services include